Money in the Movies

 Money in the Movies is a FREE personal finance show that uses our favorite movies to teach financial lessons.
 Use it in the classroom or just as a fun way to expand your own personal financial knowledge.

 Money In The Movies: "Identity Thief"

 Identity Theft is the fastest growing crime in the world.
 The good news is that if you are able to identify the tricks that identity criminals use, it’s easy to protect yourself.
 The opening scene of “Identity Thief” shows that strategy and Money In The Movies walks you through it

 Money In The Movies: "The Money Pit"

 When you buy a home, how can you protect yourself from defects that pop up later?
 How can you ensure you don’t buy too much house?
 Check out this Money In The Movies Review of the 80’s classic, “The Money Pit”.

-Hedging is the simple act of protecting yourself from an investments downside by pre selling some of the upside.
+Hedging is the simple act of protecting yourself from an investment’s downside by pre-selling some of the upsides.
 BUT…what if the upside never arrives?
 You’ve sold something you cannot deliver.
 That is exactly what Richard Gere’s character did in the wonderful film “Arbitrage.”
-Money In The Movies discusses the real life examples of when that happened.
+Money In The Movies discusses real-life examples of when that happened.